 The train leaves from Nouadhibou at least once per day — ask around for what time it’s likely to depart.
 I was told 2 or 3 o’clock, but knowing this line ain’t operated by the Swiss, I got there a couple hours early to be on the safe side.
 The train station is a little to the north of the city; I took a private taxi which cost 500 ouguiya.
 There’s a pleasant waiting room with a snack shop.
 A cop showed up to look at my passport and to take a fiche.
 As the fateful hour drew closer passengers started to gather in the dusty quadrangle beside the tracks, and I went outside to join them.
 There were vendors strolling around selling snacks, but it was all junk food; nothing to sustain you on a 12 hour train journey except perhaps fruit.
 If you don’t have sand goggles, these guys also sell sunglasses; try to get some wrap-arounds.

 I was about to spring for some of the junk food when an older lady whistled at me and beckoned me over to where she was sitting.
 She made contemptuous gestures at the vendors and filled my arms with tangerines, bananas, and that mauritanian delicacy, the individually-packaged muffin.
 Her name was Fatima, a grandmotherly sort who said she had three children living in Germany.
 Her French was about on par with mine and she was a blast to hang out with.
 I was used to Moroccan society, where it’s nearly impossible to get acquainted with women.
 In Mauritania, the lassies are as open and approachable as the men.
-Fatima was the first of several natives I got chummy with while waiting there Then there was.
-Lehbib was a cool, swell-headed guy who drove up in a sleek SUV with his family in tow.
+Fatima was the first of several natives I made friends with with at the station.
+There was also Lehbib, a cool, swell-headed guy who drove up in a sleek SUV with his family in tow.
 He spoke decent English; more significantly he was one of those compulsive communicators.
 We shot the breeze through his car window for an hour.
 We talked about the desert, and what my job prospects would be if I decided to settle down in Mauritania.
 He spoke of the powerful role of women in Mauritanian society; I taught him the expression ‘to wear the pants in the family’; he laughed fit to burst and agreed this was a fitting term.
 Some young dudes, Hamed and Mohammed, insisted I take a photo of them.
 They didn’t speak much French, but we got along.

 Mild chaos erupted when they opened the passenger cars for people who had paid for tickets.
 But for those riding in the cargo cars (I believe ‘jenny’ is the proper term for this type of car) it was a relaxed process of gathering one’s effects and choosing a comfortable place.
 I hung back to see how it was done.
 The jennies took some clambering to get into.
 A man who had pulled up with a pickup full of wrapped packages was flinging them one after another into one car; further down goats were being passed bodily from man to man and dropped into another.
 The only thing I was nervous about was choosing the right company for the long journey.
 My new friends Hamed and Mohammed seemed a good bet.
 I climbed in with them and they greeted me like a brother.
 While they knelt and said their afternoon prayer I had a few minutes to stomp around and learn the ropes.
 It’s best to set up your bed on the side with the most shelter from the wind, and common practice to sweep a little pile of iron dust into one corner to urinate in.